 In the province of Agrigento, Licata is a picturesque location where you can enjoy a holiday by the sea, history and good food, as well as a starting point for a tour to discover the rich cultural heritage of the area.
 Baroque noble palaces, liberty villas, the San Giacomo lighthouse, Castel Sant’Angelo and the succession of sandy beaches alternating with imposing cliffs, make Licata a tourist destination not to be missed.

 On the west coast of the island, we find Trapani, a city to be discovered with its museums, culture, sea, and nature.
 The Salina Reserve of Trapani is also worth a visit, a regional natural reserve managed by the WWF where the ancient salt extraction is practiced.
 By the way, do not leave Sicily without first delighting the palate with the various local specialties.

-Finally, you can also visit Gulf of Orosei, a real paradise between dream coves and Caribbean beaches, such as the enchanting Cala Luna, Cala Mariolu and Cala Goloritzè.
-Breathtaking coast, wild and romantic coves, imposing rock formations, paths and rivers: the gulf is perfect for those who love immersing themselves in nature, hiking, trekking and practicing outdoor tourism.
+Finally, you can also visit the Gulf of Orosei, a real paradise between dream coves and Caribbean beaches, such as the enchanting Cala Luna, Cala Mariolu, and Cala Goloritzè.
+Breathtaking coast, wild and romantic coves, imposing rock formations, paths, and rivers: the gulf is perfect for those who love immersing themselves in nature, hiking, trekking, and practicing outdoor tourism.